 While the buzz term 'Internet of Things' has mainly developed around human, market and technology driven concerns, this research experiments with methods for creatively engaging the often marginalized and unheard voices of more-than-human communities around local wellington urban waterways as stakeholders and co-designer of an Internet of Things.

 Multisensory interaction, medial arts and education.
 Prototypes to accelerate processes of appropriation in biotechnology About the question How do artists integrate data and the biological phenomenon in the creative process?

-Neuron Conductor: Visualising cultured neural responses to the introduction of viruses and chemicals through a robotic arm conducting music.
+Neuron Conductor: Visualizing cultured neural responses to the introduction of viruses and chemicals through a robotic arm conducting music.

 My personal and collaborative practice operates at the intersections of technology and wilderness in the interest of imagining possibilities for human and ecological survival.
 I draw from legacies found in conceptual art, socially engaged art, and biological art to work across many media, complicating divisions between the technological and the natural.
 I understand practice to be the work of trying over time to make one's engagements better, and survival to require flourishing multi-species cohabitation, mutuality and care.